Last Updated: Dec 3, 2019

 Browser Wars Taking a New Turn

 The first browser war took place in the mid to late 90's.
-It pitted Microsoft's Internet Explorer, Netscape Navigator and to a lesser degree, Opera, against each other.
-Due to a variety of factors, including Microsoft avoiding a potentially devastating judgment in a federal antitrust case, Internet Explorer market share grew to roughly 98% of users by 2002.
+This battle pitted Microsoft's Internet Explorer, Netscape Navigator and to a lesser degree, Opera, against each other.
+Due to a variety of factors, including Microsoft avoiding a potentially devastating judgment in a federal antitrust case, Internet Explorer market share grew to serve roughly 98% of internet users by 2002.
 The other browsers lagged far behind.